ashleysommer/sanic-session-sptk/README.md

-# A distribution of Sanic-Session, with Sanic-Plugins-Framework compatibility bolted on.
+# A distribution of Sanic-Session, with Sanic-Plugin-Toolkit compatibility bolted on.

-## This allows you to specify Sanic-Session plugin in a SPF-based application.
+## This allows you to specify Sanic-Session plugin in a SPTK-based application.